olivierdalang/layerCombinations/README.md

     - corrected a bug where combination's application where lost upon reloading the project
     - "- NONE -" combination now also stores folding
     - /!\ compatibility is broken with 0.7.
+    - /!\ now only works with QGIS 2.0 and higher